 Mizuki Sakakibara and Jim Calafiore share the art, with Calafiore’s layouts fine, but Sakakibara the better artist.
 Interestingly, though, the way Calafiore is now drawing the Timebroker, he’s not too far removed from a grumpy Danny DiVito.

 Bedard’s maguffin for propelling the plot is a nice idea, and these are three decent Exiles chapters, but the overall ranking is pulled right down due to editorial packaging.
-The following Timebreakers is seven chapters, and what’s here would have been better included alongside them.
+The following Timebreakers is seven chapters, and what’s here would have been better included alongside them as it is in book four of Exiles: The Ultimate Collection.
 Instead, Marvel went for the fast buck, and a third of this content is what was originally published as Handbook of the Marvel Universe: Age of Apocalypse, page after page of pin-ups, head shots and explanations of what happened in the original 1990s story.
 Oh, Sasquatch and Beak on the cover?
 They’re not seen inside.